holycrap872/ucls-ms-intro-to-cs/CourseMaterials/03_functions/04_flappy_bird/lesson_plan.md

     - Variables
     - Functions
 - PRIMM a few function things
+    - Go to random x, y; leave a random colored dot
+    - Put on "Turbo Mode"
 - Race car game
     - Why did we use it
     - How did it work?